-Contact your Manitowoc dealer for assistance if any procedure is not fully understood.
+Contact your Manitowoc dealer for assistance if needed.

 ASSEMBLY AND DISASSEMBLY AREA

 Moving Parts/Pinch Points!

 Avoid death or crushing injury during crane assembly and disassembly:

 - Assembly personnel take every precaution to prevent injury when working near moving parts. - Maintain communication between operator and assemblers to avoid accidents. - Do not raise or lower the live mast until all personnel are off the crane. - Keep unauthorized personnel well clear of the crane.